ceejaay/beat_time/README.md

 This is a local time to beat time converter for Layton URUG meeting.

 Please clone this and set it up before the meeting.
+It uses rspec and capybara for simple tests.